All Aboard!

 They also happen to be among the fastest-growing metro areas in the United States.

-The Sunbelt-Atlantic Connector will connect these cities and open them up to all other existing passenger rail routes via the Crescent Route (New York-New Orleans) and the City of New Orleans Route (Chicago-New Orleans).
+The Sunbelt Atlantic Railway Coalition will connect these cities and open them up to all other existing passenger rail routes via the Crescent Route (New York-New Orleans) and the City of New Orleans Route (Chicago-New Orleans).

 One of many proposed routes envisioned to connect Atlanta, Chattanooga, Nashville, and Memphis.